 If it is your position that the court should order child support in excess of the guidelines because of your spouse’s high income, it is important to prepare (or have an expert prepare), a historical overview of family expenditures that directly (clothing, private education, food, etc.) and indirectly (housing, cars, electricity, etc.) benefit the children.
 You should also present evidence of the children’s “needs” in the context of your spouse’s station in life.

-Contact us at Hallier Lawrence for more information on child support obligations and issues.
+Contact us at Hallier Stearns PLC for more information on child support obligations and issues.